beny23/myblog/content/posts/coerced_to_make_xerces_think.md

 I found that anything that processed XML payloads (and was using Xerces 2.11.0) was vulnerable.
 By uploading as little as 5 files with a size of 2MB each simultaneously, I was able to cause a CPU load of 100% for up-to about a minute.
-Sustain this enough and it might cause a rather inconvenient Denial of Service probably without being caught by the traditional DDoS protections...
+Sustain this enough, and it might cause a rather inconvenient Denial of Service probably without being caught by the traditional DDoS protections...

 Now, finding applications that allow file uploads isn't that frequent, so how bad could it be?